thomashirtz/pytaurus/README.md

 print(dictionary)
 ```

+### Keys and Kwargs

 By default the keys in the files are in the form "D Total Current", however, to make the name more pythonic, they are converted by default to "d_total_current" (by replacing spaces by underscore and removing uppercase).
 It is possible to change the keys by modifing the kwargs `separator: str = '_'` and `lowercase: bool = True`

 ## Requirements
 pandas